Global Greentalist Costa Rica

 Weeks 2–3: Community Water Project

-• Construct a sustainable water supply system
+• Initially, master sustainable water system construction techniques

 Week 4: Outdoor Resilience Expedition

-• Navigate using GPS, compass, and maps
+• Additionally, learn GPS, compass, and map-reading skills

 Week 1: Orientation & Project Kickoff